Risk assessment for campus-based course or other learning activity

 The exceptions for distance teaching are:

-- Doctoral courses that include hands-on skills training that cannot be digitally arranged (for example, hands-on use of certain equipment such as microscopes, animal handling, experimental techniques, computer-based exercises that require software that is otherwise unavailable) or essential demonstrations that are not available cannot be done asynchronously.
+- Doctoral courses that include hands-on skills training that cannot be digitally arranged (for example, hands-on use of certain equipment such as microscopes, animal handling, experimental techniques, computer-based exercises that require software that is otherwise unavailable) or essential demonstrations that cannot be done asynchronously.
 These can be completely or partially exempted from the rule of distance teaching.

 - Doctoral courses that run in parallel with undergraduate and graduate courses (usually master's courses), if the latter are planned for campus teaching.